agoswami/sdcnd/Term1-P3-Advanced-Lane-Finding/README.md

 ![chessboard-corners][chessboard1]

 #### 2. Calculate the camera calibration matrix and distortion coefficients.Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.

 Now, we calculate the camera calibration matrix and distortion coefficients.
 We switch to the 3rd code cell, titled "Write a function to return undistored image for a input images".
 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I applied this distortion correction to one of the chessboard images using the `cv2.undistort()` function and obtained this result:

-![chessboard-corners][chessboard2]
+![chessboard-undistorted][chessboard2]

+#### 3. Provide an example of a distortion corrected calibration image.

+Now, lets try to use 'cal_undistort' on one test images and see the the undistorted version.

+![test_image1][test_image1]

 ### Pipeline (single images)